garciart/ansible-qrg/linux-in-windows.md

    ![Downloads folder](img/install_10.png)

+   > **WARNING** - Once again, most browsers will download the disk image to your **Downloads** folder.
+I recommend you move the image out of your **Downloads** folder to another location that is not linked to a cloud service, like OneDrive.
+Just remember the path to the new location; you will need it later.

 7. If your system's User Account Control asks, ***"Do you want to allow this app to make changes to your device?"***, click on **Yes**:

    ![User Account Control](img/install_11.png)